 Always use a clean container to collect and store milk.
 Never pour warm expressed milk into a bottle with cold milk.
 And be sure to label and date each bottle or bag of milk.
 To store milk safely, see the chart above.

 Thaw frozen milk in the refrigerator or in a bowl of warm water.
 It’s a good idea to warm refrigerated milk before using it.
 For your baby’s safety:

 Use the oldest milk first

 Warm a container of milk by putting it in a bowl of warm (not hot) water for a few minutes.
 Or use a bottle warmer set on low.

 Gently swirl the milk to mix it.
 Then place a few drops on your wrist.
 The milk should be near room temperature.

-Do not put the milk in a microwave.
-This could create pockets of hot liquid that can burn the baby’s mouth.
+Don’t put the milk in a microwave.
+This could create pockets of hot liquid that can burn your baby’s mouth.

 © 2000-2017 The StayWell Company, LLC.
 780 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.